unyt-org/uix/docs/manual/Getting Started - React Devs.md

 ## Creating components

-UIX components can be defined with functions, just like in React.
-In contrast to React, component classes are also still used in UIX.
+UIX components can be defined with functions, just like in React (In contrast to React, component classes are also still used in UIX).

-The basic React example from the react quick start guide can be used in UIX without any modifications:
+The basic example from the React quick start guide can be used in UIX without any modifications:

 ```tsx
 // entrypoint.tsx